 Forcepoint Email Security can be configured to add an x-header to a message that triggers an encryption policy.
 Other x-headers can indicate encryption success or failure.
 These x-headers facilitate communication between the email protection system and the third-party encryption software.
-You must ensure that the x-header settings made in the Email Security module Encryption page match the corresponding settings in the third-party software configuration.
+You must ensure that the x-header settings made on the Encryption page of the Email Security module match the corresponding settings in the third-party software configuration.
 See Forcepoint Email Security Administrator Help for information about configuring the Email Security module for a third-party encryption application.

-You also need to configure an outbound email DLP policy in the Data Security module.
-See Forcepoint DLP Manager Help for details about configuring an email DLP policy with an encryption action plan.
+It is also necessary to configure an outbound email DLP policy in the Data Security module.
+See Forcepoint DLP Administrator Help for details about configuring an email DLP policy with an encryption action plan.
 See Creating an email DLP policy for encryption for a sample email DLP policy configuration.